shockscript/spec/src/variables.md

 const y = 10
 ```

-## SXDoc comment
+## ShockDoc comment

-A SXDoc comment can be applied to a variable.
+A ShockDoc comment can be applied to a variable.

 ```
 /** Comment */